ShiningForceCentral/SF2DISASM/README.md

 The assembled game will be perfectly identical to the original one.
 Only tolerated differences :
 - few bytes (less than 10) should be different, simply because the current assembler does not use the same opcodes as the original assembler used by the game developers.
-- Unused spaces are padded by 0x00 hex values instead of 0xFF values.
-Might be fixable.

 Starting point for fan projects :